Click to enlarge.

-The Leadership for the Advancement of Women Faculty Program is a nine-month cohort-based leadership development experience for women faculty members at Georgia State University.
+The Leadership Academy for Women Faculty (LAWF) program is an eight-month cohort-based leadership development experience for women faculty members at Georgia State University.
 The program seeks to empower current and emerging women leaders who are committed to self-discovery, lifelong learning, career advancement, and leading from where they are.

-The mission of the Leadership for the Advancement of Women Faculty Program is to provide leadership development for current women faculty to prepare them as future leaders at GSU and in the world of higher education to close the gender gap in the academy.
+The mission of the LAWF program is to provide leadership development for current and emerging women faculty to prepare them as future leaders at GSU and in the world of higher education to close the gender gap in the academy.

 Program Objectives and Curriculum

-The Leadership for the Advancement of Women Faculty Program will enhance the leadership skills and competencies of participants, while introducing them to the broader GSU community and higher education in general.
+The LAWF program will enhance the leadership skills and competencies of participants, while introducing them to the broader GSU community and higher education in general.

 The curriculum will: